That! Feels Good!

 That!
 Feels Good! is the fifth studio album by British singer-songwriter Jessie Ware, released on 28 April 2023 via EMI Records.
 Co-produced by Stuart Price and James Ford, whom she had worked with on her previous record What's Your Pleasure?
 (2020), Ware co-wrote all tracks alongside Shungudzo, Danny Parker, Clarence Coffee Jr., Sarah Hudson and its producers.

-The album was met with critical acclaim, earning Ware a nomination for Album of the Year at the 2023 Mercury Prize, Ware's first nomination for the award since her debut album.
+The album was met with critical acclaim, earning Ware a nomination for Album of the Year at the 2023 Mercury Prize, Ware's first nomination for the award since her debut album in 2012.
 Commercially, Ware gained her second top-three entry on the UK Albums Chart after What's Your Pleasure?, as well as her highest charting on the American Top Album Sales chart, peaking at number sixteen for one week.

-To date, five singles have been released to promote the album, which includes a version of the track "Freak Me Now" with Irish musician Róisín Murphy.
+Five singles were released to promote the album, including a version of the track "Freak Me Now" with Irish musician Róisín Murphy.